Frequently Asked Questions

 "Ask Kamel"

-Q: I have a sample and I want to do mass spec.
+Q: I have a sample, and I want to do mass spec.
 What should I do?

 Q. Should I submit my sample or request training?

 A. That depends.
 In general, all GCMS work must be done by the student.
 Staff will provide training and help with the development and implementation of "special projects".
 LCMS projects should be done by the student.
 Extensive training and assistance will be provided.
 "Pure samples" just requiring a nominal mass scan or elemental formula confirmation can be submitted.
-Students submitting samples do have certain responsibilites however related to proper sample submission and aspects of data analysis and interpretation.
+Students submitting samples do have certain responsibilities, however, related to proper sample submission and aspects of data analysis and interpretation.

 Q: How high do you heat the sample when doing mass spec?

-Q: I have a sample, I was told by a colleague to do CI but I don't know why.
+Q: I have a sample.
+I was told by a colleague to do CI, but I don't know why.
 Why not EI?

 A: In practice, we generally use EI prior to using CI.
 These two techniques are complementary and not competitive.
-Let me be clear; When doing EI we are hoping to observe the molecular ion peak.
+Let me be clear: When doing EI, we are hoping to observe the molecular ion peak.
 If we don't, well then, perhaps it is decomposed in the gas phase due to the excess internal energy of the ion.
 In this case, CI with CH4 or NH3 gases is warranted.
-In the positive ion mode CH4 we are looking usually at MH+, while for NH3 we are expecting MH+ and /or MNH4+.
-So to answer your question, EI and CI are complementary and EI is usually used before CI, especially for unknowns.
+In the positive ion mode CH4, we are usually looking at MH+, while for NH3, we are expecting MH+ and /or MNH4+.
+So to answer your question, EI and CI are complementary, and EI is usually used before CI, especially for unknowns.

-Q: I want to do ESI but my sample is not soluble in anything.
+Q: I want to do ESI, but my sample is not soluble in anything.
 What do you suggest?

 A: First, solubility, even if it's poor, is required for doing ESI.
 Samples may be poorly soluble, but nonetheless, some of the molecules are trapped in the solvent.
 So, let's try.
 Solubility is relative...
 Samples do need to be centrifuged and filtered to remove all undissolved compounds, especially when solubility is poor.
 Also, the miscibility of the solvent with the mobile phase has to be considered.
-We do not want your sample "crashing" out of solution in the mobile phaes.
+We do not want your sample "crashing" out of solution in the mobile phases.
 That can lead to instrument clogging.

-Q: What kind of samples ESI is used for?
+Q: What kind of samples is ESI used for?

 A: ESI covers a large spectrum of samples.
 From low molecular weight polar compounds to high molecular weight biopolymers such as proteins.